derdentyler/YouTube-RAG-Assistant/README.md

 - **Refactoring**: Add type annotations.
 Add Config pydantic-class.
 - **User Interface (UI)**: To provide a user-friendly interface for interacting with the API.

+## Future PlansContact
+For any questions or suggestions, feel free to reach out: 📧 [alexander.polybinsky@gmail.com ]()